FSW-GNN: A Bi-Lipschitz WL-Equivalent Graph Neural Network

-\paragraph{Bi-Lipschitz MPNN} \ys{Not clear and change to injective MPNN?} We now present our main contribution: a novel MPNN that is not only WL-equivalent but also bi-Lipschitz, both with respect to the metric $\rhods$ and TMD.
+\paragraph{Bi-Lipschitz MPNN} We now present our main contribution: a novel MPNN that is not only WL-equivalent, but also bi-Lipschitz, with respect to both $\rhods$ and TMD.

-The core innovation in our MPNN lies in its message aggregation method.
-To aggregate messages, we use the \emph{Fourier Sliced-Wasserstein (FSW) embedding}-a method for embedding multisets into Euclidean space, proposed by \citet{amir2024injective}, where it was shown to be bi-Lipschitz.
-Consequently, it seems plausible a priori that an MPNN based on FSW aggregations will be bi-Lipschitz for \emph{graphs}.
-In the following, we prove that this is indeed the case.
+\paragraph{FSW Embedding} The core innovation in our MPNN lies in its message aggregation method.
+Specifically, we employ the \emph{Fourier Sliced-Wasserstein (FSW) Embedding}---a method for embedding multisets of vectors into Euclidean space, proposed by \citet{amir2024injective}, where it was also shown to be bi-Lipschitz.
+This property makes it plausible, a priori, that an MPNN based on FSW aggregation will be bi-Lipschitz for \emph{graphs}.
+In this work, we formally establish that this is indeed the case.
 We begin by describing the FSW embedding and then introduce our FSW-GNN architecture.